 HIGHLIGHTS

-• Operating cash flow of $621 million and adjusted operating cash flow of $677 million
+Operating cash flow of $708 million, adjusted operating cash flow of $585 million

 SUMMARY RESULTS